eclipse/adore/documentation/technical_reference_manual/getting_started.md

 *   Andrew Koerner
 ********************************************************************************
 -->
+## Getting Started
+This guide will help you get your system set up and configure to run ADORe.

-# Getting started with ADORe
+## Getting started with ADORe

 1. First review the system requirements:
    [system_requirements.md](system_requirements.md)